-- For help figuring out what you want to do, visit CAREERinsite.
-Or try the exercises in This Is Your Life: A Career and Education Planning Guide.
-(It’s a workbook intended for youth.)
+- Try the exercises in This Is Your Life: A Career and Education Planning Guide, a workbook intended for youth.

 - Explore education opportunities after high school and learn about post-secondary schools and programs at OCCinfo.

-- Figure out the requirements for a high school diploma by reviewing the graduation requirements on page 91 of this Guide to Education.
+- Figure out the requirements for a high school diploma:

 - Find expert answers to your questions about your career, education and employment options.
-Talk to an Alberta Supports coordinator or call Alberta Supports Contact Centre.
+Talk to an Alberta Supports Coordinator in person or call the Alberta Supports Contact Centre.

 Find out where you can finish high school